streamr-dev/network/packages/client/README.md

 ## Get Started
 Here are some usage examples.
 More examples can be found [here](https://github.com/streamr-dev/examples).

-> To use with react please see [streamr-client-react](https://github.com/streamr-dev/streamr-client-react)

 > In Streamr, Ethereum accounts are used for identity.
 You can generate an Ethereum private key using any Ethereum wallet, or you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.

 ### Subscribing to a stream